LLNL/zfp/docs/source/faq.rst

 Q26: *Why are 1D compressed arrays so slow?*

 A: This is likely due to the use of a very small cache.
+Prior to |zfp|
-All arrays use two 'layers' of blocks as default cache size, which is reasonable for 2D and higher-dimensional arrays.
-In 1D, this implies that the cache holds only two blocks, which is likely to cause excessive thrashing.
+|csizerelease|, all arrays used two 'layers' of blocks as default cache
+size, which is reasonable for 2D and higher-dimensional arrays (as long as they are not too 'skinny').
+In 1D, however, this implies that the cache holds only two blocks, which is likely to cause excessive thrashing.

-Experiment with larger cache sizes of at least a few KB.
+As of version |csizerelease|, the default cache size is roughly proportional to the square root of the total number of array elements, regardless of array dimensionality.
+While this tends to reduce thrashing, we suggest experimenting with larger cache sizes of at least a few KB to ensure acceptable performance.

 -------------------------------------------------------------------------------